Written by Editorial Team

-Herbal tea is a beverage made from decoction of herbs and spices, which does not contain caffeine.
-It is usually made from leaves of tea plants like Assamica, Jasmine, and Chamomile, Sage, Thyme, or ginger.
-Most of these herbs are originated in China.
+Herbal tea is a beverage made from the decoction of herbs and spices, which does not contain caffeine.
+It is usually made from leaves of tea plants like Assamica, Jasmine, Chamomile, Sage, Thyme, or ginger.
+Most of these herbs have originated in China.
 The same herb, from which tea is made, can be used for cooking purposes.
 But when it comes to tea, the process of brewing tea concentrates on the chemicals of the herbs.
-Hence it should be consumed in a limit.
+Hence it should be consumed within a limit.

-Ginger Tea in pregnancy: Many pregnant women resort to ginger and its supplements to deal with nausea and morning sickness.
-Though it is effective, yet research indicates that excessive consumption of ginger tea can impact fetal sex hormones adversely.
+Many pregnant women resort to ginger and its supplements to deal with nausea and morning sickness.
+Though it is effective, research indicates that excessive consumption of ginger tea can impact fetal sex hormones adversely.
 Ensure to weigh the risks and benefits of ginger tea before you drink it

 Drink whatever suits your body.
 Listen to your body and always consult with your gynecologist about any product you are not sure about.
 Please make sure you read the label and do your research before consuming any herbal tea.